Matrilineal succession: Africa

-Similar traditions exist among the Khasi and Garo of Meghalaya, India, the Nakhi of China, the Gitksan of British Columbia, the Iroquois Confederacy (Haudenosaunee), the Hopi, the Berbers.
+The Akans of Ghana and the Ivory Coast, in West Africa have similar matrilineal succession and as such Otumfuo Nana Osei Tutu II, Asantehene inherited the Golden Stool (the throne) through his mother (the Asantehemaa) Nana Afia Kobi Serwaa Ampem II.

 Consequences

 In societies using matrilineal descent, the social relationship between children and their biological father tends to be different because he is not a member of their matrilineal family.
 For example, the man who would have the formal responsibilities that Western cultures assign to a father would be a boy's mother's brother, since he is the closest elder male kinsman.

 Similarly, inheritance patterns for men in matrilineal societies often reflect the importance of the mother's brother.
 For example, in the Ashanti Kingdom of Central Ghana, a king traditionally passes his title and status on to his sister's son.
 A king's own biological son does not inherit the kingship because he is not a member of the ruling matrilineal family group.
 Women usually inherit status and property directly from their mothers in matrilineal societies.